 The new driving licenses and RCs issued by union territories and states will have a uniform format.

-The Government of India will soon introduce a new driving licenses (DLs) and vehicle registration certificates (RC) system across the nation.
-According to a media report, the new driving licenses and RCs issued by union territories and states will have a uniform format in terms of design, look, colour and security features.
+The Ministry of Road Transport and Highways (MoRTH) will issue uniform vehicle registration certificates (RC) and driving licenses (DLs) system across the nation.
+The new norms will be enforced from 1st October, 2019.
+The new driving licenses and RCs issued by union territories and states will have a uniform format in terms of design, look, colour and security features.

 These features will enable the traffic cops to access details stored in the cards through their hand-held devices.
+It can store the driver’s data for up to 10 years.
 Interestingly, the new uniformly designed driving license will also give details of the license holder’s blood group and organ donation declaration.

-The Regional Transport Officies (RTO) will issue or renew around 32,000 driving licenses and 43,000 vehicle registration certificates across the nation on daily basis.
+The Regional Transport Offices (RTO) will issue or renew around 32,000 driving licenses and 43,000 vehicle registration certificates across the nation on daily basis.
 The applicants of the DLs renewal or RCs re-registration will gradually get the new uniform replacements.